tiagoad/beets-noimport/README.md

 beets-noimport
 ==============

-Adds directories to the incremental import "do not import" list
+Adds directories to the incremental import skip list

 Install
 -------